FREQUENTLY ASKED QUESTIONS

 What Are The Dates and Times For the Upcoming Season ?

-Families can create their own registration schedule by selecting a weeks they need (4 week minimum)
+Families can create their own registration schedule by selecting any combination of weeks they need (4 week minimum)

 What is the camps philosophy ?